Catch Us If You Can: Release and commercial performance

-"Catch Us If You Can" had its first commercial release as an album track on their American album Having a Wild Weekend, issued on 28 June 1965 ahead of the film.
-In the UK, "Catch Us If You Can" was issued as a single A-side on 2 July 1965 through Columbia Records backed by the song "Move On", (Note: Catalogue number DB 7625.) which had originally been released on their American album American Tour on 20 July 1964.
+"Catch Us If You Can" had its first commercial release as an album track on their US album Having a Wild Weekend, issued on 28 June 1965 ahead of the film.
+In the UK, "Catch Us If You Can" was issued as a single A-side on 2 July 1965 through Columbia Records backed by the song "Move On", (Note: Catalogue number DB 7625.) which had originally been released on their US album American Tour on 20 July 1964.
 The film Catch Us If You Can premiered in England a week later, on 8 July 1965.
 In the UK, the song was additionally released as the opening track of their second album Catch Us If You Can in 1965.
 In the US, where the movie was retitled Having A Wild Weekend, (Note: In the US, the film was re-titled after the title track to the Having a Wild Weekend LP, as a cancelled Broadway theatre play with the title Catch Us If You Can had already been trademarked three months prior to the film's release.)
 "Catch Us If You Can" was released as a single on 5 August 1965 through Epic Records.
 (Note: Catalogue number 9833.)
 The B-side of the single in America was "On The Move", which had also been taken from the Having a Wild Weekend soundtrack.
 In the US, the film premiered on 13 August 1965.

 "Catch Us If You Can" was the Dave Clark Five's first British top-ten single in a year.